awsdocs/aws-lambda-developer-guide/doc_source/services-elasticache-tutorial.md

 ## Test the Lambda function<a name="vpc-ec-invoke-lambda-function"></a>

 In this step, you invoke the Lambda function manually using the `invoke` command\.
-When the Lambda function executes, it generates a UUID and writes it to the ElastiCache cluster that you specified in your Lambda code\.
+When the Lambda function runs, it generates a UUID and writes it to the ElastiCache cluster that you specified in your Lambda code\.
 The Lambda function then retrieves the item from the cache\.

 1. Invoke the Lambda function with the `invoke` command\.